In April of 2001, Dennis Tito

 Aerospace has launched two prototypes of

-modules (330 cubic meters volume) together in the
+module (330 cubic meters volume) to the ISS in the

 and Pricing - Bigelow Aerospace (Spring 2013).

 ridden Soyuz spacecraft to the International

 Space Station for one week stays and more

 are waiting to go at a ticket price in the